-Covid-19 Crisis.
-In January 2020, an outbreak of a strain of coronavirus COVID-19, was identified in Wuhan, China.
+In January 2020, an outbreak of a new strain of coronavirus, COVID-19, was identified in Wuhan, China.
 Through the first quarter of 2020, the disease became widespread around the world, and on March 11, 2020, the World Health Organization declared a pandemic.
-As a result, we have cancelled several live events that were to be hosted by both our Allied Esports and WPT businesses in the first half of 2020.
-The COVID-19 outbreak has had and will have an adverse effect on our results of operations.
-As a global entertainment company that hosts live events with spectators and participants in destination cities, outbreaks of contagious diseases, such as the COVID-19 outbreak, may cause such people to avoid traveling to and attending our events or the events may need to be cancelled due to regulations aimed to limit gathering of large groups.
-Sponsors of such events may also cancel them as precautionary measures.
-Given the uncertainty around the extent and timing of the potential future spread or mitigation of COVID-19 and around the imposition or relaxation of protective measures, we cannot reasonably estimate the impact to our future results of operations, cash flows, or financial condition.
+As a result, we have cancelled several live events that were to be hosted by both our Allied Esports and WPT businesses.
+The Coronavirus outbreak has had and will have an adverse effect on our results of operations.
+As a global entertainment company that hosts live events with spectators and participants in destination cities, outbreaks may cause such people to avoid traveling to and attending our events.
+Sponsors of such events may also cancel such events as precautionary measures.
+Given the uncertainty around the extent and timing of the potential future spread or mitigation of the Coronavirus and around the imposition or relaxation of protective measures, we cannot reasonably estimate the impact to our future results of operations, cash flows, or financial condition.